Kamva/hexa/README.md

 #### Todo

-- [ ] Where we are checking log level on logger initialization step?
+- [x] Where are we checking log level on logger initialization step?
-- [ ] Change all of kamva packages from uppercase to lowercase.
+- [x] Change all of kamva packages from uppercase to lowercase.
 - [ ] Write Tests
 - [ ] Add badges to readme.
-- [ ] CI
+- [ ] CI for tests.

-#### Client conventions:

-- [ ] on occure error and want to say to user that "some error occured", give the requestID to the user, then user can give it back to the support team, and support team can see logs relative to that request id.